• Skip to primary navigation

 • Ask for fresh serving utensils. - If I am asking the employees to get a fresh container, I usually also ask them to get fresh serving utensils.
 While the risk of cross-contamination is low, I prefer to be safe.

 • Don't go at busy times. - I usually only go to our local Qdoba for lunch, and I always try to get there about when they open.
-I do this because they aren't usually as busy right then, and I can get the new fresh ingredients for the day with less risk of cross-contamination.
+I do this because they aren't usually as busy at that time, and I can obtain the new, fresh ingredients for the day with less risk of cross-contamination.

 • When in doubt, ask an employee. - When I see something new on the line, I'll ask the employees if it is gluten-free.
 Sometimes they know, and sometimes they have to look it up.

 • Don't be afraid to speak up for yourself. - If you think something might have gluten, you can always ask them.
-When if doubt, you can always ask nicely for them to remake your food.
+If in doubt, you can always ask nicely for them to remake your food.

 • Be friendly. - I get it; sometimes restaurants are not the best at catering to gluten-free as they probably should be.
-Being friendly and helping the staff understand will go a lot further for your visit and people after you who are gluten-free than being mean about them not understanding what is needed to be gluten-free.
+Being friendly and helping the staff understand will go a long way for your visit and people after you who are gluten-free, rather than being mean about them not understanding what is needed to be gluten-free.

 Summary